poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 typing that is like a pyramid, very solid but maybe a little stiff?
 Rust.
 So Emacs fullfils the need of writing Lisp inside of me.
-Vim has Vimscript which everyone and their mother seems to hate and Lua thanks to neovim, which I'm not a big fan of either.
+Vim has Vimscript which everyone and their mother seems to hate and Lua thanks to Neovim, which I'm not a big fan of either.
 It's a fine language but it doesn't do anything for me, you know.
 I think the idea of representing everything as a table/tree/whatever is clever.
 I said to myself that I'm not gonna mention the indexing from one.